goofy5752/TalismanOnlineServerFiles/README.md

 ![image](https://github.com/user-attachments/assets/d7784dd1-48ce-4084-83c3-ba549d08e247)

 This guide will walk you through setting up the Talisman Online Private Server on **Ubuntu 20.04**.

-Could you follow each step carefully?
-If you’re interested in custom events—such as **Last Man Standing**, **Guild Battle Royale**, and many more—please contact me for details!
+I’ve already developed unique events like Last Man Standing and Guild Battle Royale, and I’m available to collaborate if you’re interested in integrating or purchasing these events for your game.
+If you have an event idea—or need something tailor-made—let’s work together to bring it to life!

 * * *